freak2geek/backbone-repository/README.md

 Available parameters:
 * options.mode {String} [mode=defaultMode] The sync mode name.
+* options.patch {Boolean} Use patch request when updating.

 #### checkUrl `model.checkUrl`
 The checking endpoint in the server mode.